 Once upon a time, buying a home in Canada was simply a milestone in the life of the average Canadian.
 But times have changed: prices have skyrocketed, and housing markets have exploded, particularly in Vancouver and Toronto, making homeownership difficult and calling the investment potential of real estate into question.
 Simultaneously, the surge of remote work situations and the shift to a global economy have made the portability of renting an attractive choice.
-It’s left many Canadians with rent vs. buy debate.
+It’s left many Canadians with the rent vs. buy debate.

 With so many variables — personal and financial — in play, whether to rent or buy may well come down to your financial circumstances, future goals, and personality.
 This article outlines some of the considerations when deciding to rent or buy a home.

 Benefits of Owning Your Own Home

-- More privacy: There’s no landlord policing your every move.
+- More privacy - There’s no landlord policing your every move.

 Downsides of Owning Your Own Home

-- Ongoing maintenance costs: When renting, your landlord is responsible for the upkeep of your home.
+- Ongoing maintenance costs - When renting, your landlord is responsible for the upkeep of your home.
 But homeowners have to foot the bill for regular maintenance and repairs: whether it’s replacing the roof once every ten years or fixing an exploding toilet, you’re on the hook.

-- Mortgage payments can be higher: By and large, it’s usually cheaper to rent than to pay for a mortgage.
+- Mortgage payments can be higher - By and large, it’s usually cheaper to rent than to pay for a mortgage.
 However, this depends heavily on your location.

-- ROI can be slow: It can take time for the value of your home to increase, so patience is essential.
+- ROI can be slow - It can take time for the value of your home to increase, so patience is essential.
 Don’t expect an immediate return on investment.

-- Less disposable income: Homeowners take on considerable responsibility and debt, which may prevent them from investing elsewhere (in RRSPs or TFSAs, for example).
+- Less disposable income - Homeowners take on considerable responsibility and debt, which may prevent them from investing elsewhere (in RRSPs or TFSAs, for example).
 In some cases, a homeowner may find themselves “house poor” – meaning a big part of their income goes towards the costs of homeownership, leaving little left over to pay for other needs and wants.

-What are the Benefits of Renting?
+What Are the Benefits of Renting?

-It may not a popular opinion, but renting a home has some perks worth considering.
+It may not be a popular opinion, but renting a home has some perks worth considering.
 Here are the pros of renting a home:

-- Cheaper: In general, rent payments tend to be lower than mortgage payments, and may cover other costs, such as utilities, hydro, cable, and internet.
+- Cheaper - In general, rent payments tend to be lower than mortgage payments and may cover other costs, such as utilities, hydro, cable, and internet.

-- Flexibility: In the era of Airbnb, renting gifts you the ultimate flexibility.
+- Flexibility - In the era of Airbnb, renting gifts you the ultimate flexibility.
 Most leases are one year, but it’s possible to score an agreement that’s month-to-month.
 You may decide to get a short-term rental through a home-lending website.
-If you’ve got wanderlust or commitment-phobia, renting may work best for you.
+If you’ve got wanderlust or commitment phobia, renting may work best for you.

-- Little or no maintenance: You don’t have to shell out a wad of cash when the dishwasher breaks or the basement floods.
+- Little or no maintenance - You don’t have to shell out a wad of cash when the dishwasher breaks or the basement floods.
 Call your landlord instead!

-- Financial freedom: As a renter, you’ll likely have more free cash to sink into investments and retirement planning.
+- Financial freedom - As a renter, you’ll likely have more free cash to sink into investments and retirement planning.

 The Downsides of Renting a Home

-- You’re not building equity: While renters avoid taking out a mortgage and footing the bills for running a house (which can be big bucks), they also lose out on building equity.
+- You’re not building equity - While renters avoid taking out a mortgage and footing the bills for running a house (which can be big bucks), they also lose out on building equity.
 Instead, your monthly rent cheque goes towards paying someone else’s mortgage.

-- The landlord is boss: We’ve all heard horror stories about deadbeat landlords and surprise eviction notices.
-Renting means you’re living on someone else’s turf – and they get to call the shots (within reason though…there are laws, after all).
+- The landlord is boss - We’ve all heard horror stories about deadbeat landlords and surprise eviction notices.
+Renting means you’re living on someone else’s turf – and they get to call the shots (within reason, though…there are laws, after all).

-Rent vs. Buy: How to Decide
+Rent vs. Buy: How To Decide

 The first (and most important) thing to do is to compare the cost of rent to mortgage payments in your neighbourhood.
-The housing market will exert significant influence on your decision-making.
+The housing market will exert a significant influence on your decision-making.
 In “hot” housing markets like Vancouver and Toronto, the cost of a mortgage may be significantly higher than the amount you would pay in rent.
 As a general rule, if you’re paying more than $3,000 per month in rent, you can probably do better on a mortgage.

 Without stable employment, you’ll have trouble convincing a lender to give you a mortgage, but more importantly, you may run into problems meeting your obligations.
 Do a realistic survey of your employment picture before making a decision.